Our commitments

 Recommendations regarding responsible business conduct, addressed by governments to multinational enterprises operating in or from adhering countries.
 SEB is committed since 2000.

-OECD: Annual report on the OECD Guidelines for Multinational Enterprises.
+Visit OECD for the annual report on the OECD Guidelines for Multinational Enterprises

 A framework for corporates to implement universal sustainability principles in the areas of human rights, labour rights, environment and anti-corruption.
 Adopted by SEB in 2004.

-The Principles for Responsible Banking is a strategic sustainability framework for banking to enable a positive contribution to society by integrating the Paris Climate Agreement and SDGs in objectives and business processes.
-Signed by SEB in 2019.
+The Principles for Responsible Banking (PRB) is a strategic sustainability framework for banking to enable a positive contribution to society by integrating the Paris Agreement and the UN Sustainable Development Goals in objectives and business processes.
+SEB signed the principles in 2019.

-The UN Environment Program: Principles for Responsible Banking
+Visit the UN Environment Programme for the Principles for Responsible Banking

 International group of asset managers committed to supporting the goal of net zero greenhouse gas emissions by 2050 or sooner.
-Signed by Investment Management AB in 2021.
+Signed by SEB Funds AB in 2021.

 The Principles for Responsible Investments offer a menu of possible actions for incorporating ESG issues into investment practice, in order to better align investors with broader objectives of society.
 Signed by SEB in 2008.